Smoking's effects on sex

 So what does all this about impotence mean for women?
 During sexual arousal, the labia, clitoris, and vagina also swell up with blood, similar to a man's penis, enhancing sensation and excitement.
 If nicotine can restrict blood flow and cause erectile dysfunction in men, it may be reasonable to predict that blood flow is restricted in women as well, and may also have a negative effect on sensation.

 It's hard to say whether your sex life will improve if you quit smoking, since there are many factors influencing your sex life beyond genital sensation.
 Of course, quitting smoking would also eliminate stained teeth, unhealthy skin, rapid accumulation of wrinkles on the face, and clothing, hair, and breath that smell of smoke.
 That might improve one's sex life.
 Decreasing your risk of cancer and heart disease — which tend to have negative effects on one's sex life — could be sexy in the long run.

-If you have questions or concerns about sexual performance, you can make an appointment with a health care provider; students at Columbia can log on to Open Communicator or call x4-2284.
-To speak with a tobacco cessation specialist about quitting smoking, you can schedule an appointment with Columbia's Tobacco Cessation Program.
-New York City residents can call 311 and New York State residents can call 1-866-NY-QUITS [697-8487] for free access to smoking cessation support and resources.
+If you have questions or concerns about sexual performance, you can make an appointment with a health care provider.
+You may also want to speak with a tobacco cessation specialist about quitting smoking, you can find one through your city's local health department.

-Quitting smoking won't harm to your sex life, so if you're thinking about quitting anyway, why not give it a try?
+Quitting smoking won't harm your sex life, and will greatly benefit all areas of your life, so if you're thinking about quitting anyway, why not give it a try?
 If you discover a new realm of sensation during sex from smoking cessation, that's just one more benefit you'll experience from quitting.